 This section provides information on new UAAP Initiatives, including:

-- First Generation Students Project: The First Generation Project (FGP) is committed to building a sense of community among First Generation MIT students, faculty, and staff, and raising awareness of their unique experiences.
-Through this network, we enhance the academic success, professional growth, and personal development of First Generation students at MIT.
-Explore the First Generation Students Project website to learn more.
+- First Generation Students Program: The First Generation Program (FGP) is committed to building a sense of community among first generation MIT students, faculty, and staff, and raising awareness of their unique experiences.
+Through this network, we enhance the academic success, professional growth, and personal development of first generation students at MIT.

 - Returning Students Program: Each semester, approximately 80 students return to the Institute from voluntary, medical or academic required withdrawal.
 Although most successfully make the transition back to MIT, after an absence, returning may sometimes have its challenges.
 The UAAP has put in place a number resources to support students returning from withdrawal, including a Welcome Back Dinner, a weekly Returning Students Group lead by Student Support Services, and a scheduled 5th week check-in with the student’s dean.
 Additional resources are currently being developed.
 For more information, please be in touch with Laura Maxim at firstname.lastname@example.org.

 - Class of 2010 Summer Housing Grant Proposals: Established by the Class of 2010, the purpose of this fund to provide MIT students who are participating in an unpaid or underpaid internship/volunteer opportunity over the summer with a small grant of up to $1,000 to subsidize summer housing expenses.
-Three awards will be granted for summer 2012.
-See the Class of 2010 Summer Housing Grant Proposals for additional details and Apply for a Summer 2014 Class of 2010 Summer Housing Grant online as well.
+See the Class of 2010 Summer Housing Grant Proposals for additional details.

 - Mentorship @ MIT: This site provides mentorship resources at MIT, including advice on starting a mentorship program, tips for a successful program, advice for mentors and mentees, and a directory of MIT Mentorship Programs.